tronkko/php-config/README.md

 ```
 where ''server.conf'' is the name of the configuration file.

-Tmos-config tries to locate the configuration file first from the directory containing config.php file, then from its parent directory and so on up until the disk root.
+Php-config tries to locate the configuration file first from the directory containing config.php file, then from its parent directory and so on up until the disk root.
 Ideally, you should place the configuration file just above the web root so that the file cannot be read from web accidentially and you don't need to re-create the file if you decide to wipe out the program directory before installing a new version.

 ## Access Values